All Episodes

 Well, it turns out that there are consequences.

-Those consequences might be that your show gets cancelled, or that sh that might be that you get shot.
+Those consequences might be that your show gets cancelled or that might be that you get shot.

-Charlie Clerk called an African American customer service agent a moronic black woman.
+Charlie Quirk called an African-American customer service agent a moronic black woman.

-Well, yeah, maybe he did, but uh does he deserve to get shot?
+Well, yeah, maybe he did, but does he deserve to get shot?

 I mean, I've just watched his widow forgiving someone for killing her husband.